How to Check the Date a Photo was Taken in Windows 11

 $dateTaken = $folder.GetDetailsOf($file, $dateTakenPropertyIndex)

-$shellApp = $null # Release the COM object
+$shellApp = $null # Release object

 if ([string]::IsNullOrEmpty($dateTaken)) {

-Write-Host "Failed to retrieve the date taken information."
+Write-Host "Failed to get date taken info."

 } else {